Rezaa13/Snowflake-AI-Query-Assistant/README.md

 # Snowflake AI Agent

 A powerful AI agent that can interact with Snowflake data warehouses using natural language queries.
+Snowflake helped to organize and make data pipelines.

 ## Features